Chapter 4

 form a kind of double "funnel" around the axis of

-these inner walls (multiple absorptions,
+radiated by these inner walls (multiple

-a direction only slightly different from the direction of
+such an accretion disk is observed from a direction only slightly different from the direction of the axis

-Eddington limit many times over (super-
+limit many times over (super-

 Eddington luminosity).
 In addition, the strong flux of